Dance to feel Good

 A place with DiA is unique; it provides an unparalleled breadth, an unequalled relationship with the dance world and an individualized program unsurpassed anywhere within the Netherlands.

 DiA training uses a methodology that was developed by the artistic director and choreographer Martine van Santen, during her study Master of Education in Arts.
 Through this methodology and interdisciplinary art research, the dancers will become more knowledgeable in regards to other forms of art and design concepts.
 Their training in different art disciplines will be taught in relation to their study of dance.
-DiA dancers will receive intensive training in ballet, contemporary techniques, repertoire, art management (as part of the NCC team) and compositional and choreographic research opportunities.
+DiA dancers will receive intensive training in ballet, contemporary techniques, jazz techniques, partnering, repertoire, art management and compositional & choreographic research opportunities.

 – Theatre Performances